hongsolo9/cybersecurity-assessment-guide/palera1n jailbreak.md

 # palera1n jailbreak

-palera1n is one of the current tools to jailbreak (selected) iPhones.
+palera1n is one of the current tools used to jailbreak (selected) iPhones.

 The official website > [palera1n](https://github.com/palera1n/palera1n)